 Hindus and Buddhists “also believe in heavens and hells where souls who are not immediately reborn spend time.
 They then spend some temporary time there.
 These are in effect the equivalent of purgatory because they are temporary states in the soul’s long progress towards eventual salvation” (Encyclopedia Americana 23:19).

 Zoroastrians also believe that there are 12 stages of purification after death before they are fit for heaven.
 Catherine Beyer in her article, Purity and Fire in Zoroastrianism, stated that Zoroastrians believe that “all souls will be submitted to fire and molten metal to purify them of wickedness.
 Godly souls will pass through them unharmed while the souls of the corrupt will burn in anguish.”

-In contrast to these pagan systems, however, the Bible doesn’t support the idea of an afterlife “third state”.
+In contrast to these pagan systems, the Bible doesn’t support the idea of an afterlife “third state”.
 Jesus’ consistently spoke of the evil and the good (Mt.
-5:45) the narrow way and broad way (7:13-14), the wise and foolish virgins (25:2) the sheep and the goat (25:32) without any reference to a “third” or “neutral” group, because there is no “third state.”
+5:45) the narrow way and broad way (Mt.
+7:13-14), the wise and foolish virgins (Mt.
+25:2) the sheep and the goat (Mt.
+25:32) without any reference to a “third” or “neutral” group, because there is no “third state.”
 There are only two eternal destinations beyond the grave – Heaven and Hell.